The Unconventional Guide To Crash Diets

 #1.
 The Cabbage Soup Diet

-Most people have tried the cabbage soup diet at one point or another.
-While the exact diet formula and soup recipe vary from one passer-down to the next, the basic gist is this: your diet consists mainly of very-low-calorie cabbage soup and a few extras, such as fruits and veggies, which are only allowed on certain days of the diet.
+Most people have tried the cabbage soup diet at one time or another.
+While the exact formula and soup recipe varies from person to person, the basic idea is that your diet consists mainly of very low-calorie cabbage soup and a few extras, such as fruit and vegetables, which are only allowed on certain days of the diet.

 Sound crazy?
 It really is.